wuyb02/angular-cases/README.md

 **google-map-direction-api-setup**\
 Show directions between two locations on google map by calling Google Map API and Google Direction API.
 The estimated time of arrival is also given.
 See the app [in action](https://map-direction-api-setup.firebaseapp.com/).

+**google-map-track location**\
+Track your current location on Google Map.
+Show in real time the path between your current location and the destination while you move.
+Customize the location marker.
+See the app [in action](https://map-track-location.firebaseapp.com/).